What Causes Lower Back Pain?

 - Back ligament sprain.

 Pain is due to swelling or space-occupying material adjacent to the spinal nerve.
 The affected nerve may be irritated, resulting in radicular pain.
 Or, even worse, become pinched or compressed, resulting in radiculopathy.

-Lumbar radiculopathy can result in functionally disabling conditions such as foot drop, foot slap or eversion muscle weakness that can affect your ability to walk.
+Lumbar radiculopathy can result in functionally disabling conditions such as foot drop, foot slap or eversion muscle weakness that can affect your walking ability.

 Spinal stenosis is a slightly different condition and relates to the narrowing of the spinal canal.
 Spinal stenosis is usually more prevalent as you age.

 Non-Specific Lower Back Pain (NSLBP)

 Non-Specific Lower Back Pain (NSLBP) is the diagnostic term used to classify lower back pain sufferers with no specific structure injured.
 It is a diagnosis of exclusion.
 In other words, your spinal health care practitioner has excluded specific spinal pathologies and any of the radicular syndromes mentioned above as the cause of your back pain or symptoms.

 Fortunately, these conditions account for approximately 90-95% of lower back pain and can nearly always successfully rehabilitate without the need for surgery.
 Most improve within two to six weeks.
 They can be fast-tracked with pain relief and physiotherapy techniques such as manual therapy and back exercises.

-The causes of NSLBP are numerous but roughly fall into either a sudden (traumatic) or sustained overstress injuries.
+The causes of NSLBP are numerous but roughly fall into either sudden (traumatic) or sustained overstress injuries.

-Most people can relate to traumatic injury such as bending awkwardly to lift a heavy load that tears or damages structures.
-However, sustained overstress injuries (e.g. poor posture) are probably more common and more straightforward to prevent.
+Most people can relate to traumatic injuries, such as bending awkwardly to lift a heavy load that tears or damages structures.
+However, sustained overstress injuries (e.g. poor posture) are probably more common and straightforward to prevent.
 In these cases, positional stress or postural fatigue creates an accumulated microtrauma that overloads your lower back structures over an extended period to cause injury and back pain.

 Most commonly, NSLBP causes include back muscle strain or back ligament sprain.
-Other chronic back conditions such as degenerative disc disease may underly your acute disc health and predispose you to the severe pain.
+Other chronic back conditions such as degenerative disc disease may underly your acute disc health and predispose you to severe pain.